-It should also be noted that, in order to mitigate counterparty risk and have easier access to the market, since 2021 BancoPosta RFC has also began trading in OTC derivatives with Qualified Central Counterparty clearing through clearing brokers, in compliance with the requirements envisaged by article 305 of Regulation (EU) no. 575/2013.
+It should also be noted that, in order to mitigate counterparty risk and have easier access to the market, since 2021, BancoPosta RFC has been trading in OTC derivatives also by means of Qualified Central Counterparty clearing through clearing brokers, in compliance with the requirements envisaged by article 305 of Regulation (EU) no. 575/2013.